rwebster85/algoteach.com/plugins/rich-algorithms/Docs/PHP/files/Includes/Packages/AlgorithmPackageManager.php.txt

 final class AlgorithmPackageManager implements AlgorithmPackageManagerInterface {
     /**
+     * A key/value pair of AlgorithmPackage objects.
+Key is the fully qualified package class name, value is the package object.
+     *
      * @var array<string, AlgorithmPackage>
      */
     private array $packages;

     /**
+     * Creates a new package manager.
+     *
-     * @param string The folder where algorithm packages are stored.
+     * @param string $package_folder The folder where algorithm packages are stored.
      */
     public function __construct(
         private string $package_folder